taylorgoolsby/graphql-directive-pagination/readme.md

 # graphql-directive-pagination

-> Provides pagination ability to fields in GraphQL.
+> Manipulates SQL clauses to provide pagination ability to fields in GraphQL.
+Easy to integrate.

 ![A nice picture of how pagination works](./images/Pagination.png)